MicrosoftDocs/defender-docs/defender-office-365/mdo-usage-card-about.md

 These items aren't available for member of **Global Reader**, **Security Administrator**, **Security Operator**, or **Security Reader** roles.

 > [!IMPORTANT]
 > <sup>\*</sup> Microsoft recommends that you use roles with the fewest permissions.
-This helps improve security for your organization.
+Using lower permissioned accounts helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 ## Understand usage details